Project Wallaby Plastoil

 With the "Wallaby" project, enespa set foot on the Australian continent for the first time.
 This marked the beginning of a success story.
 Wallabies are a type of kangaroo and also the Australian national animal.
 Because they only move forward, they represent progress.

-About Plastoil & APR
+About our partnership with Plastoil & APR

 And so it all began